 Long-term monitoring of retort water and mine water discharge is necessary to assess mine drainage behavior from the mine.
-The trend in discharge rates combined with water quality have implications for the future fate of this mine drainage water.
-A sudden change in mine drainage rates may require other actions to adequately avoid costly environmental situations.
+The trend in discharge rates combined with water quality have implications for the future fate of the mine drainage water.
+A sudden change in mine drainage rates may require actions to adequately avoid costly environmental situations.
 Discharge measurements of mine water (former Outfall 001) and retort water discharge and were conducted on a quarterly or more frequent basis when access allowed.
 Continuous flow (meter) monitoring of Outfall 001 water came on line in August, 2011 as part of a requirement of the former CDPS permit.
 These data were collected by OOSI to assess and evaluate mine closure effectiveness, to support operation and maintenance of the Evaporation Pond and future water management options, and to meet state requirements.

-The flow meter is still operating and data are periodically recorded and data logger downloaded per the schedule described above.
+During the summer of 2020, the flow meter experienced periods of false readings not representative of past readings.
+The data logger was removed and tests were run on the flow meter and converter.
+These tests were not conclusive and further testing must be conducted.
+It is hoped that the flow meter will be restored to normal operating conditions in the Spring of 2021.
 Retort water discharge is measured manually at the Upper Manhole and Lower Manhole locations.
-Table 8 shows the results of monitoring data collected at the mine in 2019, and Figure 5 shows the results for the 001 flow meter (LW-001 mine water discharge) and the measured discharge for retort water at the Upper Manhole.
+Table 8 shows the results of monitoring data collected at the mine in 2020, and Figure 5 shows the results for the 001 flow meter (LW-001 mine water discharge) and the measured discharge for retort water at the Upper Manhole.
 The figure shows that the 001 discharge has steadily decreased since 2011.